Boundary rigidity, and non-rigidity, of projective structures: Non-rigidity

 and is readily solved to yield \emph{non-trivial} solutions parametrised by a constant $a \in \R$

-The following example shows that all of these solutions can be achieved and that our search for rigidity must end here. \begin{exam} Let us consider an example in the projective plane $\RP^2$.
-Take the boundary to be defined in homogenous coordinates $[X,Y,Z]$ by $\{XZ =0 \}$, in the affine chart sending $\{Z=0\}$ to infinity, we have a line and we can define a manifold with boundary by sitting on one side, say $x>0$ in the affine coordinates $(x,z)$ of this affine part of the projective plane.
+The following example shows a simple case in which some of these solutions can be achieved and that our search for rigidity must end here. \begin{exam} Let us consider an example in the projective plane $\RP^2$.
+Take the boundary to be defined in homogenous coordinates $[X,Y,Z]$ by $\{XZ =0 \}$, in the affine chart sending $\{Z=0\}$ to infinity, we have a line and we can define a manifold with boundary by sitting on one side, say $x>0$ in the affine coordinates $(x,y)$ of this affine part of the projective plane.
 The flat connection is well defined on the boundary and vanishes there like everywhere else.
 The projective transformations defined by matrices of the form

 are projective transformations that are tangent to the identity at the boundary but are not the identity map.
 They are the only projective transformations that can be obtained by restriction of elements of the projective group to our manifold.
 In affine coordinates: